fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Your goal here is to grind up to either the second class change or the acquisition of *S6:MIBL*, depending on whether you took one or more Sorcerers at your first class change.
 But the XP should flow a lot faster than it did in the Sewers and Level V loot starts to get into some useful stuff.
 (Don't sleep on the fact that Mithril Scale can be used by casters!)
 If you skipped through the Sewers pretty quickly, you may be around level 9.
 If your front line has around 150 HP and your casters have level 4 spells, you'll probably be okay, but be careful.
 If you cleaned out the Sewers more thoroughly and got your first class change already, Catacombs Level One should be a snap and you're probably ready for the lower levels.

-Wizards get all the good anti-undead spells, which would really come in handy because there are a *lot* of undead here, especially on Level Three, and many of them have special attacks.
-But you can't get Wizard spells until the second class change at the earliest.
+There are a *lot* of undead kicking around here, especially on Level Three; check the [Bestiary](#bestiary) for special attacks.
+Unfortunately, Wizards get all the good anti-undead spells, but you can't get those until the second class change at the earliest so they probably won't do you much good here.

 #### Catacombs, Level 1